robinhood/faust/docs/userguide/models.rst

 =========== =================================================================

-So from this table we can see that we could have a mapping of username to account as well:
+From this table we can see that we can also have a *mapping* of username to account:

 .. sourcecode:: python